 Bethany’s younger brother just had his retreat, and she’d asked me if I could think of any man-to-man stuff that might not occur to a big sister.
 I marinated on it for a few days, and figured I’d pass the results on to my younger brothers and to you.

-You’re unbelievably lucky, unlike many people, to have a family that will always be there for you.
-You have the ultimate freedom — no matter what you do or where you end up, you know your family will help support you.
+You’re unbelievably lucky to have a family that will always be there for you.
+Many aren’t so fortunate.
+You have the ultimate freedom – no matter what you do or where you end up, you know your family will help support you.
 That’s one less set of worries attached to each risk you take.
-You owe it to yourself and to them to take advantage.
+You owe it to yourself and to them to make the most of it.

-When confronted with an unexpected opportunity, I’m usually hesitant, even if only for a split second.
-Sometimes the decision is harder, and I think about it longer.
+When confronted with an unexpected opportunity, I’m usually hesitant – maybe just for a split second, or sometimes the decision is harder, and I think about it longer.
 When in doubt, do it.
 I’ve NEVER in all my life regretted taking the chance and doing something instead of nothing.
 Keep in mind that good stuff happens not only outside your place, but outside your comfort zone.On another note, if making a decision is taking a long time, it’s because the options are roughly equally good, meaning you’re likely to be satisfied with either option.
 Go for the more exciting one.

 Also, think about how you’ll look back on it 5 years from now.
 Will you regret not doing it and wish you had?

 Many people end up entering or staying in relationships because they’re comfortable.
-Date as many people as you can so you have a good sense of what’s out there and what you want out of a partner.
+Relate to as many people as you can so you have a good sense of what’s out there and what you want in the people around you.
 Do the same for situations, activities, anything.

 Value may seem like a hazy concept, but it flows all around us as we interact with others.
 Next time you’re talking to someone, ask yourself, “What value is each of us getting out of this?”